To become a member of a SIG, one must be a member of ASI or an affiliated indexing society/group, and one must pay the annual dues.

 A members-only YahooGroups email list enables us to discuss ways to achieve our goals, recognize volunteers or superlative indexers in our field, network, and publicize our services throughout the year.
 Members may subscribe to the list at http://finance.groups.yahoo.com/group/historysig/.

 We welcome all ASI members and members of international indexing societies who index in history- and archaeology-related fields.
-Dues are usually collected along with ASI membership payments.
-International members and those joining at other times may pay dues via the ASI Online Store.
 To download the membership form required for being added to the SIG’s marketing directory, visit http://www.historyindexers.org/wp-content/uploads/2014/05/MembershipForm_2014.rtf.

 The Legal Indexing SIG has been established and is for indexers who are interested in legal indexing.
 The SIG is open to any member of ASI and the other indexing societies worldwide.
-There are no dues for 2012 membership.
 Members are invited to join the Legal Indexing SIG discussion group.

 The Periodical/Database Indexing Group is intended for both current periodical and database indexers, freelance and in-house, who are interested in networking and sharing information.
 Some of our goals are